QuantEcon/lecture-python-programming.myst/lectures/pandas.md

 df_subset
 ```

-We can then save the smaller dataset for collaborations and future analysis
+We can then save the smaller dataset for further analysis.

 ```{code-block} python3
 :class: no-execute